egpheel/odin-calculator/README.md

-# odin-calculator
+# Calculator

-Calculator - An assignment for The Odin Project
+An assignment for The Odin Project.